s11ngh/cs317/reinforcement/README.md

 Note that your value iteration agent does not actually learn from experience.
 Rather, it ponders its MDP model to arrive at a complete policy before ever interacting with a real environment.
 When it does interact with the environment, it simply follows the precomputed policy (e.g. it becomes a reflex agent).
 This distinction may be subtle in a simulated environment like a Gridword, but it’s very important in the real world, where the real MDP is not available.

 You will now write a Q-learning agent, which does very little on construction, but instead learns by trial and error from interactions with the environment through its `update(state, action, nextState, reward)` method.
-Update formula is as follows ($\normalsize\color{blue}\text{new experience shown in blue}$):
+Update formula is as follows:

   $$\large Q(s,a) \leftarrow (1-\alpha) * Q(s,a) + \alpha * ({\color{blue}R(s,a,s')+\gamma*V(s')} )$$